-Along with his wife, Sunita, Mr. Leeds cochairs the Enfranchisement Foundation, which focuses on breaking the cycles of poverty and intolerance in the United States as well as on women’s issues.
-He is a member of the Center for American Progress Trustee’s Council.
-He and his wife have hosted education and awareness events for the supporters of the above organizations as well as for those of NARAL, America Votes, the Democracy Alliance (he was a founding partner), and the Sierra Club and their leaders.
+Along with his wife Sunita, Dan co-chairs the Enfranchisement Foundation, which focuses on breaking the cycles of poverty and intolerance in the United States as well as on women’s issues.
+Dan is a member of the PBS Foundation Board and the Center for American Progress Trustee’s Council.
+He is a commissioner on the National Commission for Teaching and America’s Future.